Primo Colón: Teaming with Epico (2011–2020)

 On April 11, 2017, they were traded to the SmackDown brand as part of the 2017 Superstar Shake-up when they attacked American Alpha (Chad Gable and Jason Jordan).
-The following week on ‘’SmackDown Live’', the team were officially renamed ‘’'The Colóns’'’, after defeating American Alpha.
+The following week on SmackDown Live, the team were officially renamed The Colóns, after defeating American Alpha.
 In June, Colón suffered a knee injury.
-After a long hiatus, Colón returned on the April 3, 2018 episode of ‘’SmackDown Live’', teaming with Baron Corbin, Dolph Ziggler and Mojo Rawley in a winning effort against Breezango (Tyler Breeze and Fandango), Tye Dillinger and Zack Ryder.
+After a long hiatus, Colón returned on the April 3, 2018 episode of SmackDown Live, teaming with Baron Corbin, Dolph Ziggler and Mojo Rawley in a winning effort against Breezango (Tyler Breeze and Fandango), Tye Dillinger and Zack Ryder.
 At WrestleMania 34, Colón participated in the André the Giant Memorial Battle Royal, which he failed to win.
 Following this, the team rarely appeared on TV or at live events, virtually disappearing.
 On December 10, 2019, Colón was suspended for 30 days, for violating of WWE's Wellness Policy.
 Primo claimed that he didn't fail the test and was suspended due to missing the test, as he was in Puerto Rico at the time and stated that he plans to appeal the decision.
 On April 15, 2020, Primo was released from his WWE contract due to the budget cuts stemming from the COVID-19 pandemic, ending his 13-year tenure with the company.

-Return to WWC (2019–present)
+Return to WWC (2019–2025)

 While still part of WWE's roster (yet inactive), The Colóns returned to WWC, working in both administrative roles and as in-ring talent in 2019.
 By the summer, Epico was harassed by a wrestler sporting his former mantle of La Pesadilla, but this did not prevent him from earning his first reign as Universal Heavyweight Champion.
 Afterwards, a storyline began where both Primo and Carlito began pursuing the title.
 In the first intrafamiliar match, Colón failed to capture the title at Septiembre Negro.
 At Noche de Campeones, all three cousins wrestled each other for the first time in their careers.
-Epico retained, but Colón turned on the family and rebranded himself Eddie “La Maravilla” Colón, forming a faction known as The Dynasty along Gilbert and Peter John Ramos.
+Epico retained, but Colón turned on the family and rebranded himself Eddie "La Maravilla" Colón, forming a faction known as The Dynasty along Gilbert and Peter John Ramos.
 The three then began a campaign to dethrone the champion.
-In the process, Colón was faced with the new allies of his cousin, losing to a returning Apollo (part of the “Dream Team”, along Ricky Banderas) when the rest of The Dynasty intervened.
+In the process, Colón was faced with the new allies of his cousin, losing to a returning Apollo (part of the "Dream Team", along Ricky Banderas) when the rest of The Dynasty intervened.

+Total Nonstop Action Wrestling (2025–present)

+In early 2025, Colón debuted in Total Nonstop Action Wrestling (TNA) as Eddie Colón, teaming with his cousin Orlando Colón as The Colóns.
+They aligned with The System (Eddie Edwards, Brian Myers, and JDC) in February, competing in tag team matches against teams like The Hardys and Joe Hendry & Elijah.
+At Sacrifice in March 2025, The Colóns participated in the main event, losing to a team led by Joe Hendry.
+Their TNA run was brief, with Colón departing by mid-2025 to focus on WWC commitments.)